murataksunet/murataksunet/README.md

 **Maksimum faydayı almanız temennisiyle**

 💼 any freelance work? email me :)<p>
-💬 Do you have any question ? ask me<p>
+💬 Do you have any question ? l will be glad to answer it <p>

 <!--